orangemug/git-deploy/docs/quick-start.md

 ### Summary
-Now when you push to a configured branch or create a tag with the semver format they will be deployed to your target repository.
+Now when you create a tag with the semver format they will be deployed to your target repository.